domgoodwin/vault/website/source/api/secret/ad/index.html.md

 These endpoints help manage check-outs.

-### Check-out a credential from a library set
+### Check a credential out

 Returns a `200` if a credential is available, and a `400` if no credential is available.

-* `name` (string: "", <required>): The name of the library service account set.
+* `name` (string: "", <required>): The name of the set of service accounts.
-* `ttl` (duration: "", <optional>): The maximum amount of time a checkout can be lent before Vault will automatically check it back in.
+* `ttl` (duration: "", <optional>): The maximum amount of time a check-out lasts before Vault automatically checks it back in.
+Defaults to 24 hours.
+Setting it to zero reflects an unlimited lending period.
 Defaults to the set's `ttl`.
 If the requested `ttl` is higher than the set's, the set's will be used.

 | Method   | Path                              |
 | :------- | :-------------------------------- |